 Our travel tips and recommendations of what to do in Rotterdam end here.
 As I told you, it is a gigantic post, but a unique and cool city like Rotterdam deserves a comprehensive guide.
 Now you can explore the best of it and fall in love with Rotterdam just like we did.
 If you need any extra information or suggestion about things to do in Rotterdam, leave a comment below.
 Happy travels!

 Love our tips about what to do in Rotterdam?
-So save this post on Pinterest for later!
+Pin it for later!